 Higher education is in a state of crisis.
 Public funding for schools is decreasing.
 Tuition and fees are rising.
 Students continue to shoulder the burden of these trends, collectively taking on nearly $1.5 trillion in debt.
 Yet institutional leaders are pouring billions of dollars into risky financial investments and expensive amenities — actively prioritizing monetary gains over affordability and educational quality.

-Join the Roosevelt Network’s Fernanda Nogueira and Roosevelt fellow Julie Margetta Morgan on Wednesday, October 10th at 8pm ET, as they host an introduction to the issue of financialization of higher education and lead a discussion on how to identify the ways it is affecting your campus – and what you can do about it.
-Register here.
+Join the Roosevelt Network’s Fernanda Nogueira and Roosevelt fellow Julie Margetta Morgan as they host an introduction to the issue of financialization of higher education and lead a discussion on how to identify the ways it is affecting your campus – and what you can do about it.
+Watch here.

 Introduction to Policy Research Webinar